skathuria29/shield-maidens-mh/README.md

 - To run app on your phones, download and install the apk **app-debug.apk** , link given below, on your device by giving permission to install from external source.

 ## Live Demo
-Link to working app https://github.com/skathuria29/shield-maidens-mh/releases/tag/1.0
+Link to working app apk file https://github.com/skathuria29/shield-maidens-mh/releases/tag/1.0

 ### To get server up and runnig
 - Go to the root folder
 - run command `npm install`